scipy-lectures/scientific-python-lectures/intro/language/control_flow.rst

 .. note::

-   The ordering of a dictionary in random, thus we use :func:`sorted` which will sort on the keys.
+   The ordering of a dictionary is random, thus we use :func:`sorted` which will sort on the keys.

 List Comprehensions